-There are many ways a character might choose to conceal information to the reader intentionally—they might hide a key piece of information until the climax or not mention to the reader something which happened in their past to make them act a certain way.
-It’s true that all characters will act in certain ways based on their experiences—we’ll talk about that more in a minute—but the thing that makes these guys intentional unreliable narrators is the active, motivated choice to conceal that information.
+There are many ways a character might choose to conceal information to the reader intentionally.
+They might hide a key piece of information until the climax or not mention to the reader something which happened in their past to make them act a certain way.
+It’s true that all characters will act in certain ways based on their experiences.
+We’ll talk about that more in a minute.
+But, the thing that makes these guys intentional unreliable narrators is the active, motivated choice to conceal that information.

 Unintentionally Unreliable Narrator

 Narrators who don’t realize they’re lying can have many more reasons for doing so.
-They might be ignorant, they might be naive, they might have personal biases that make them see situations differently, etc. You’ll see unintentionally unreliable narration in almost every child narrator, because there is much outside of their scope—that’s a very common and usually essential piece of writing from a child’s perspective.
+They might be ignorant, they might be naive, they might have personal biases that make them see situations differently, etc. You’ll see unintentionally unreliable narration in almost every child narrator, because there is much outside of their scope.
+A very common and usually essential piece of writing from a child’s perspective.
 What do they understand, and how do they understand it?

 Some people say it’s impossible to have a story in first-person that isn’t an unreliable narrator.
 I think that’s a great way to think of characters when writing first-person.
 When we’re seeing through them, it’s important to keep their perspective in mind.
 The experiences they have and the ways they interpret them should reflect their personality, experiences, traumas, and knowledge.
 Everything we see and understand is done so through a filter of our own lives, and the same should be true for the characters we write.

 The effectiveness of a character’s lens will have a varying impact on the story, depending on the character, but in theory, every first-person narrator is an unreliable narrator to some degree.

 Now let’s look at examples of unreliable narrators in popular fiction.